-The International Labor Communications Association, founded in 1955, is the professional organization of labor communicators in North America.
-ILCA membership is open to national, regional, and local union publications and to media productions affiliated with the AFL-CIO, Change to Win and the CLC, as well as to associate members not affiliated with those bodies.
+The International Labor Communications Association is the professional organization of labor communicators in North America.
+ILCA came into being as a byproduct of the merger of the American Federation of Labor and the Congress of Industrial Organizations on December 5, 1955.
+ILCA membership is open to national, regional, and local union publications and to media productions affiliated with the AFL-CIO, Change to Win, and the CLC, as well as to associate members not affiliated with those bodies.
 The ILCA’s several hundred members produce publications with a total circulation in the tens of millions.

-ILCA Constitution – Updated September 2013
+ILCA Constitution Updated September 2015